kerim2022/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5.  a function that prints the sign of a number
 6.  a function that computes the absolute value of an integer
 7.  a function that prints the last digit of a number
+8. a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59